clbond/thread-task/README.md

 a concurrent thread in a way that is dead simple, and in a way that lets you communicate using your real state objects, no matter how complex they are!

+Note also that the library supports having long-running background threads.
+You can make use of such threads using the `Pipe` system to transmit complex data types back and forth from your background thread and your primary application thread.
+When you have some work that needs to be done, just pipe it over and wait for the response.

 ## Usage

 Let's look first at the simplest, most contrived possible use of `Task`: